-Section 10-276 of Article XIII defines “vacation rental” as any unit that is rented to Guests more than 3 times in a calendar year for periods of less than 30 days or 1 calendar month, whichever is less, or which is advertised or held out to the public as a place regularly rented to guests.
-If your rental fits in this definition, you have to respect the Article XII - Vacation rentals of the Code of Ordinances.
-For more information, visit this portal and read this flyer from the Wilton Manors official website.
+Section 10-276 of Article XIII defines vacation rentals as any accommodation that is rented to Transient Occupants more than 3 times in calendar year for periods of less than 30 days, or which is advertised to the public as a place regularly rented to Transient Occupants, but that is not a timeshare project.

 If you have any question about registration and certificate of compliance, you can reach the Community Development Services at (954) 390-2180 or by e-mail at email@example.com

 - Minimum life requirements: accommodations must be equipped with swimming pool safety, smoke and CO detectors, fire extinguishers.